dherzey/bechdel-movies/README.md

 ## Configure cloud resources using Terraform
 Resources are configured and provisioned using Terraform.
 This would need GCP service account credentials in order to create a Google Cloud Storage bucket and a BigQuery dataset in the indicated GCP project.
 See [Terraform folder](https://github.com/dherzey/bechdel-movies-project/blob/main/terraform) for more info.

-To run Terraform, make sure to change the path of the service account file and the project's name in the [variables.tf](https://github.com/dherzey/bechdel-movies-project/blob/main/terraform/variables.tf).
-Then, we can execute the following commands:
+To run Terraform, make sure to change the path to the service account file and the project's name in the [variables.tf](https://github.com/dherzey/bechdel-movies-project/blob/main/terraform/variables.tf).
+Then, execute the following commands:
 1. `terraform init`
 2. `terraform plan`
 3. `terraform apply`